 1. Today is a good symptoms day.
 Very mild cough.
 Only one night sweat last night.
 No fevers in a while.
 Pretty high energy and good appetite.
 My friend Tonx was bopping through town en route to Seattle and we got an impromptu brunch.
 Then we sat outside in the sun in just a t-shirt.
 It was incredible.
 I’m super stoke for the weather to start being awesome again.
 Especially for recovery days.

 Before I had a clear diagnosis and treatment plan and was wondering if I’d die from this cancer.
-I didn't freak out too much before we had some real information, but minds grapes wander and thoughts get wild.
+I didn’t freak out too much before we had some real information, but mind grapes wander and thoughts get wild.

 I, of course, thought about friends and family and relationships.
 I thought about what is important to me and where I should be spending my energy.
 Classic case of “if you only had one year to live…” kind of thoughts.